Yipara logoYipara

 AI Analyzes

-Our AI examines color — pink, pale, white, blue, purple, yellow, bright red, or black — and applies cat-specific logic (FeLV, feline asthma, HCM, stomatitis, lentigo patterns) to determine meaning.
+Our AI examines color — pink, pale, white, blue, purple, yellow, bright red, or black — and applies cat-specific logic (immune concerns, breathing issues, heart concerns, oral inflammation patterns, normal pigmentation patterns) to flag visual signs.

 Get Your Triage Report

 Receive a detailed report with the likely meaning and urgency level — ER now, same-day vet, or monitor at home.
-Includes cat-specific cautions (acetaminophen is acutely fatal, stomatitis signs, FeLV risk).
+Includes cat-specific cautions (acetaminophen toxicity, severe oral inflammation signs, immune concerns).

 Cat Gum & Tongue Colors — What Each Means